Leepa Valley

-The Leepa Valley (وادی لیپہ) is an arable valley situated in the Hattian Bala District of Azad Jammu and Kashmir, Pakistan.
-It is located approximately 83 km from the capital city of Muzaffarabad.
-The valley is divided into the Nowkot, Kasirkot, Dao Khan, Leepa,Terye Rath and Chananian sectors.
+The Leepa Valley (وادی لیپہ) is an arable valley situated in the Hattian Bala District of Azad Kashmir administered by Pakistan.
+It is located approximately 83 km from Muzaffarabad, the capital city of Azad Kashmir.
+The valley features small hamlets and is divided into five sectors; Nowkot, Kasirkot, Dao Khan, Leepa, and Chananian.

 History

 Leepa Valley was formerly part of Karnah tehsil of Kupwara district in Jammu and Kashmir.
 The valley is now part of Jhelum Valley District in Azad Kashmir, Pakistan.
 It has been an area of strife among the two neighboring countries.

-Population

-The population of Leepa Valley is about 80,000.

 Geography

-Leepa valley is situated 10000 ft above sea level.
+Leepa Valley is situated 10000 ft above sea level.
 Snowfall occurs regularly throughout the year.

-Rice and apple and walnut fields can be found frequently in the whole valley.
-The Line of Control, which separates it from Jammu and Kashmir, can be seen from anywhere while standing in the valley from east to west.
-Its lush green river fields in summer and typical wooden kashmiri houses present a wonderful view to the tourists.
+Rice fields and apple orchids can be found frequently in the whole valley.
+The Line of Control, which separates Azad Kashmir from Jammu and Kashmir, can be seen from most places in the valley from east to west.

-Languages
+Demographics

+The population of Leepa Valley is about 50,000.
 The main language which is spoken in the valley is Kashmiri, followed by Pahari-Pothwari and Gojari.

+There is Dargah of Peer Sakhi Shahin Tootmar Khan Gali.
+It is near Treda Sharif in Moji hamlet near Leepa Valley.